 Ideally, you want to reach out to our addiction support specialist to see if they can help you schedule a call to discuss the next steps.
 Consider having your loved one take a confidential and complementary addiction assessment over the phone to see if they might be candidates for rehab.
 If they are, then they can continue the process and get a comprehensive drug addiction assessment and mental health check to determine the best course of treatment and set the right expectations from the beginning.

 If you have any questions, we invite you to call us at (866) 308-2090 at any time to speak with our caring admission specialists.
 We’ll listen carefully (and confidentially) to your questions, needs, and concerns.
 Together, we can help your loved one start the journey to recovery.
-Remember, addiction is a life-threatening disease, so every second counts.
+Remember, addiction is a life-threatening disease, so every second count.